On the Cartesian closedness of [0,1]-Cat and some of its subcategories: Introduction

 In 1973 \cite{Lawvere1973}, it is pointed out by Lawvere that categories enriched over a monoidal closed category can be viewed as ``ordered sets'' whose truth-values are taken in that closed category.
 This viewpoint has led to the quantitative domain theory, of which the core objects are categories enriched over a quantale, see e.g., \cite{Bonsangue1998,Flagg1997,Hofmann2011,Hofmann2012,Wagner1997}.

-Compared with the category $\mathsf{Ord}$ consisting of all ordered sets, failure to be cartesian closed in general is one of the main defects of the category $\qcat$ consisting of categories over a quantale $\sQ$.
-For instance, if the quantale $\sQ=([0,1],\&,1)$, that is, the binary operation $\&$ is a left continuous triangular norm on $[0,1]$, then categories enriched in $\sQ$ are called real-enriched categories \cite{Zhang2024}, which are of particular interests in quantitative domain theory.
+Compared with the category $\mathsf{Ord}$ consisting of all ordered sets, failure to be cartesian closed in general is one of the main defects of the category $\qcat$ consisting of categories enriched over a quantale $\sQ$.
+For instance, if the quantale is $\sQ=([0,1],\&,1)$, that is, the binary operation $\&$ is a left continuous triangular norm on $[0,1]$, then categories enriched over $\sQ$ are called real-enriched categories \cite{Zhang2024}, which are of particular interests in quantitative domain theory.
 However, if the left continuous triangular norm $\&$ is also continuous, then all real-enriched categories form a cartesian closed category if and only if $\&=\wedge$ \cite{Lai2017}.

 The purpose of this paper is to show that dropping the continuity condition of the triangular norm $\&$, then there are non-trivial left continuous triangular norms different from the operation $\wedge$ such that all real-enriched categories constitute a cartesian closed category.
-In fact, we describe explicitly all such left continuous triangular norms.
-Moreover, we show that, all real-enriched categories form a cartesian closed category if and only if all Cauchy complete real-enriched categories form a cartesian closed full subcategory, if and only if all Yoneda complete real-enriched categories and Yoneda continuous functors also form a cartesian closed subcategory.
+In fact, due to the well-ordering and density of the unit interval, we describe explicitly all such left continuous triangular norms.
+Moreover, we show that, all real-enriched categories form a cartesian closed category if and only if all Cauchy complete real-enriched categories form a cartesian closed full subcategory, if and only if all Yoneda complete real-enriched categories and Yoneda continuous functors form a cartesian closed subcategory, if and only if all Smyth complete real-enriched categories also form a cartesian closed full subcategory.

-The content is arranged as follows: Section 2, recall some basis about quantale-enriched categories and the cartesian closedness of the category $\qcat$; Section 3, characterize the left continuous triangular norms such that $\RCat$ is cartesian closed; Section 4 and 5, we show that certain subcategories of $\RCat$ are also cartesian closed, including whose objects are Cauchy complete, Yoneda complete and Smyth complete respectively.
+The content is arranged as follows: Section 2, recall some basis about quantale-enriched categories and the cartesian closedness of the category $\qcat$; Section 3, characterize the left continuous triangular norms such that $\RCat$ is cartesian closed; Section 4 and 5, we show that certain subcategories of $\RCat$ are also cartesian closed, including whose objects are Cauchy complete, Yoneda complete and Smyth complete real-enriched categories.